senx/warp10-platform/DEBUGGING.md

 ## How to debug in an existing WARP 10 instance ?
 (IntelliJ)

 You already have a standalone instance of WARP 10 on your computer, and you want to debug with your datas.

 You already have a JDK.

-In the following tutorial, running instance is in `~/WARP10/warp10`.
+In the following howto, running instance is in `~/WARP10/warp10`.
 Local source directory is `~/warp10_src/warp10-platform` Make sure your user has group permissions to access all files into your running instance.

-Stop your running instance `./bin/warp10-standalone.sh stop`
++ Stop your running instance `./bin/warp10-standalone.sh stop`

 ```bash